CONSTITUTION (Amended November 16, 2021)

 Article SIX.
 Amendments

-This Constitution and By-Laws may be altered, amended or repealed at any annual or special meeting of the Executive Board called for the purpose, of which the notice shall specify the subject matter of the proposed alteration, amendment or repeal or the sections to be affected thereby, by vote of the Board, subject to approval and ratification by the members.
-Thirty day (30) advance notice must be given.
+This Constitution and By-Laws may be altered, amended or repealed at any annual or special meetings of the Executive Board called for the purpose, of which the notice shall specify the subject matter of the proposed alteration, amendment or repeal or the sections to be affected thereby, by vote of the Board, subject to approval and ratification by the members.
+Thirty-day (30) advance notice must be given.
 These By-laws may also be altered, amended or repealed by vote of a majority of the Executive Board members then in office.
-Further, the by-laws may be altered, amended or repealed at any annual meeting by a member of the Executive Board with 12 voting members present to establish a quorum for Constitutional Changes.
+Further, the by-laws may be altered, amended or repealed at any annual meeting by the Executive Board with 12 voting members present to establish a quorum for Constitutional Changes.
 An affirmative vote of two-thirds (2/3) of the votes cast by voting members present at the annual meeting subject to the following procedure:

 a.
 Any member may propose changes to this constitution.

 c.
-All proposed changes shall be reviewed by the By-Law (Constitution) Committee who shall make a recommendation regarding the proposed changes
+All proposed changes shall be reviewed by the By-Law (Constitution) Committee who shall make a recommendation regarding the proposed changes to the Executive Board.

 d.
 The Secretary-Treasurer shall notify the membership of all proposed amendments via an electronic email or other means including registered mail to ensure members have been notified.
 Electronic and or hard copy receipts of delivery are to be maintained.